GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/glossary/index.md

 ## Reach

-The total number of people who see an ad.
+The total number of people who see an ad (or who visit a web page that displays the ad).

 ## Remarketing